Measurement of scintillation response of CsI[Na] to low-energy nuclear recoils by COHERENT: Global CsI[Na] QF data fit

-We do not fit the QF curve directly due to correlated errors between the reconstructed visible energy and nuclear recoil energies in the ratio defining the QF.
+\textbf{\underline{Fitting approach.}} We do not fit the QF curve directly due to correlated errors between the reconstructed visible energy and nuclear recoil energies in the ratio defining the QF.
 Rather, we calculate the scintillation response function which gives the visible energy expected for a given nuclear recoil energy.
 This allows a straightforward treatment of the errors involved, and is the physical construct needed for calculating signal spectra for CEvNS experiments.
-We empirically model the QF function as a fourth degree polynomial.
+We empirically model the QF function as a fourth degree polynomial for 2-70 keV$_{nr}$.
 This polynomial is regularized by constraining the fit function to go through the origin.
-This prevents any non-physical behavior introduced by statistical noise in the fit which could falsely suggest that very low recoil energy events could be observed in CEvNS experiments.
-The errors on the nuclear energy are not given in ref.~\cite{Collar_2019}, and we thus assume the ``spread" quoted in that result as the appropriate error.
+The use of a polynomial fit is a standard practice in a case of absence of a reliable physical model and tension between existing experimental data.
+We point out that a polynomial can describe quite well the modified Birks model from ref.\cite{Collar_2019} in CEvNS ROI.
+Data restricted to the CEvNS ROI are well-described by a lower order polynomial.
+The polynomial fits of the power from 1 to 3 of the data in the CEvNS ROI are contained, for the most part, in the uncertainty of our main fit.
+However, these fits fail to replicate trends in the observed data at higher recoil energies which are needed to predict other physical phenomena such as dark matter interactions.
+We must mention that the fit we perform utilizes the $E_{nr}$ uncertainties articulated in this work.
+The errors on the $E_{nr}$ are not given in ref.~\cite{Collar_2019}, and we thus consider the ``spread" quoted in that result as the $E_{nr}$ uncertainty estimate.
+A smaller estimate may be derived if the 3\% difference between measured and calculated neutron beam energy is considered to represent the whole $E_{nr}$ uncertainty.